banzaicloud/cloudinfo/docs/tracing/tracing.md

 #### Tracing

-The cloudinfo application contains code instrumentation that makes possible tracing trough opencensus / jaegeR_
+The cloudinfo application contains code instrumentation that makes possible tracing trough opencensus / jaeger

-For the time being the tracing instrumentation only covers background processes in the application (those collecting cloud information from the providers)
+For the time being the tracing solution only instruments the background processes in the application (collecting cloud information from the providers)

 #### Enable tracing